RavenCutie21/Voice-Changer-Settings/README.md

 [Voicemeeter](https://vb-audio.com/Cable/) - this virtual cable is the voicemeeter one, Input is called VB Cable Output, while output is reveresed.

-Mac user please get [Blackhole Virtual Audio Cable](https://existential.audio/blackhole/) your output in the voice changer will be called Blackhole 2ch (virtual)
+Mac only cable [Blackhole Virtual Audio Cable](https://existential.audio/blackhole/), But [Voicemeeter](https://vb-audio.com/Cable/) one works as well

 # What Version